Graham Greene: Nobel Prize in Literature candidate

-contender for the Nobel Prize in Literature, and he was shortlisted for the prize several times by the Nobel committee.
+contender for the Nobel Prize in Literature, and he was shortlisted for the prize several times by the Swedish Academy's Nobel committee.
+Greene was first nominated in 1950 and was shortlisted for that year's prize.
 In 1961 he was among the final three candidates for the prize.
 Anders Österling, chair of the Nobel committee, stated that Greene "is fully worthy of the prize, not just in regard of his most recent work [A Burnt-Out Case], but for his vigorous work as a whole", but the prize that year was awarded to the Yugoslavian writer Ivo Andrić.

 In 1966 and 1967, Greene was again among the final three choices, according to Nobel records unsealed on the 50th anniversary.
 For the 1967 prize the committee also considered Jorge Luis Borges and Miguel Ángel Asturias.
 Committee chairman Anders Österling again pushed for a prize to Greene describing him as "an accomplished observer whose experience encompasses a global diversity of external environments, and above all the mysterious aspects of the inner world, human conscience, anxiety and nightmares", but ultimately Asturias was the chosen winner.

 In 1969, when Samuel Beckett and André Malraux were the main contenders for the prize, Greene's candidacy was however dismissed by the Nobel committee.
 Committee member Karl Ragnar Gierow stated: "Despite my admiration for several of his earlier works, I would not even then have placed him in the class where a Nobel laureate belongs".
 The following year Gierow further elaborated that Greene's best work was too far back in time, and that his most recent novel Travels With My Aunt was not of Nobel prize class, stating "If the committee excludes him from its proposal this year, it seems to mean that it considers him out of the discussion, in case he does not return to the level that once made his name relevant."

 Following the publication of his novel The Honorary Consul, Greene was shortlisted again in 1974, but this time the Nobel committee was hesitant to award an English language novelist for a second year in succession following the prize awarded to Patrick White the previous year, and Greene was passed over.
+In 1975 Greene was shortlisted once more as one of the final five candidates for the prize, but was passed over again.

 Greene remained a favourite to win the Nobel prize in the 1980s, but it was known that two influential members of the Swedish Academy, Artur Lundkvist and Lars Gyllensten, opposed the prize for Greene and he was never awarded.
 (Note: When an interviewer asked Greene in 1984 about his persistent failure to win the prize, he replied, "Don't let's talk about it...
 It's always the same story of poor Mr Arthur Lundqvist saying 'over my dead body'.")